 - 2 teaspoons extra virgin olive oil, divided

-- 1 medium ripe mango, peeled & cut into 1/2-inch cubes
+- 1 medium ripe mango, peeled and cut into ½-inch cubes

 - 1 heaping tablespoon chopped fresh cilantro